yvelikova/axway-open-docs/content/en/docs/apigtw_admin/admin_dns_wildcards.md

 These settings configure addresses for mapping `localhost` to `127.0.0.1`, and mapping `127.0.0.1` back to `localhost` when required.
 These example options are described as follows:

-`type`

-Specifies that this is the `master` server for `localhost`.
+**type**: Specifies that this is the `master` server for `localhost`.

-`file`

-Specifies the domain zone file that contains the records for the domain (for more details,see [Configure domain zone files](#configure-domain-zone-files)).
+**file**: Specifies the domain zone file that contains the records for the domain (for more details,see [Configure domain zone files](#configure-domain-zone-files)).

-`allow-transfer`

-Specifies addresses that are allowed to transfer zone information from the zone server.
+**allow-transfer**: Specifies addresses that are allowed to transfer zone information from the zone server.
 The default `any` setting means that the contents of the domain can be transferred to anyone.

 ### Configure logging